This post may contain affiliate links.

 A well-planned fall vegetable garden can keep your season going well into the cooler months.
 Depending on your location and the tools you use, your garden could last right up through December!

-What Vegetables can you Plant in the Fall?
+What Vegetables Can You Plant in the Fall?

 Most vegetable seed packets will let you know if they can be planted for a fall harvest, but a few of our favorite veggies for a later garden round include: